 Tongs are critical tools for the blacksmith.
 They must securely hold blistering hot steel while the iron is worked under the hammer yet be light and agile.
 A set of tongs will run $30 to $60 each and one needs dozens to fit a variety of stock sizes and tasks.
 Being able to make your own is an invaluable skill for any budding smith.
 (Open to all levels.)

 Learn the fundamentals of tool making.
-This session will focus on how to make some of the basic tools in every smithy's tool box and how to heat treat them appropriately for their intended uses.
-Students will start with a simple center punch and move on to chisels and punches as time permits.
+This session will focus on how to make some of the basic tools for decorating the dragon's head and how to heat treat them appropriately.
 (Open to all levels, but some forging experience is recommended.)

 PLEASE READ: Student Health / Refund Policy / Age / Dress Code

 NOTE: Our programs are designed to be as inclusive as possible.
 However, if you have any concerns with your vision, hearing, hand dexterity or mental health please contact Arc + Flame Center at 585-349-7110 before signing up for this class.
 We want to ensure the best possible class experience for all our students.

 Students must be AT LEAST 16-years of age to attend class unless otherwise noted (ie: Fusing Tike, Teen and Creative Kids Classes) OR approval from Department Director.

 Please make sure to wear close-toed sneakers or boots, jeans and a cotton t-shirt.
 Do NOT wear flip-flops, open toed shoes, shorts, skirts, or highly flammable clothing.